 The site is mainly greenfield land, with the Kilnavarragh Stream dissecting the site east and west and the Cavan River located along the eastern boundary of the site.
 A gravel pitch is located west of the school, in which Made Ground is likely to be present.
-There was evidence of minor land disturbance/landraise in Field 3 from recent construction activities to the east of Field 2.
-Minor land disturbance material was also identified in Field 9, presumably from the construction of the car park to the east.
-Review of Geological Maps indicates that which has altered the natural land profile and may have introduced soil contaminants and fill materials of an unknow nature.

-Alluvium is present on site, which is a potential source of ground gas.
+There was evidence of potentially contaminated material in Field 3 from construction activities currently undergoing to the east of Field 2.
+Minor landraise material was also identified in Field 9, presumably from the construction of the car park to the east.
+Review of Geological Maps indicates that Alluvium is present on site, which is a potential source of ground gas.